nhatmn2/ZorkGame/README.md

 Things to do:
 * upload the map
 * come up with ways to parse the game
 * start programming and debugging the code.
+* we have only 6 more days to complete this project.
 ## deadline is on Friday 10/30/2020